 Bulk samples with low (< 10%) asbestos content are the most problematic.
 Laboratories must be able to demonstrate competency quantifying samples in lower concentrations (1%-10%).
 Quality assurance analyses shall not be postponed during periods of heavy workloads.
 The total number of QA samples and blanks shall be greater than or equal to 10% of the total sample workload.
 Precision of analyses is related to concentration, as gleaned from inter-laboratory proficiency testing.

 a) Intra-Analyst Precision.
-At least one (1) out of fifty (50) samples shall be re-analyzed by the same analyst.
-For single analyst laboratories, at least one (1) out of every ten (10) samples shall be re-analyzed by the same analyst.
+One (1) out of fifty (50) samples shall be re-analyzed by the same analyst.
+For single analyst laboratories, one (1) out of every ten (10) samples shall be re-analyzed by the same analyst.

 Inter-Analyst Precision.
-At least one (1) out of fifteen (15) samples shall be re-analyzed by another analyst.
-Inter-analyst results will require additional re-analysis, possibly including another analyst, to resolve discrepancies when classification of an Asbestos Containing Materials (ACM vs. non-ACM) errors occur, when asbestos identification errors occur, or when inter-analyst precision is found to be unacceptable.
+One (1) out of fifteen (15) samples shall be re-analyzed by another analyst.
+Inter-analyst results will require additional re-analysis, possibly including another analyst, to resolve discrepancies when classification (ACM vs. non-ACM) errors occur, when asbestos identification errors occur, or when inter-analyst precision is found to be unacceptable.

 c) Inter-Laboratory Precision.
-The laboratory shall participate in round robin testing with at least one (1) other laboratory.
-Samples shall be sent to this other laboratory at least four (4) times per year.
+The laboratory shall participate in round robin testing with one (1) other laboratory.
+Samples shall be sent to this other laboratory four (4) times per year.
 These samples shall be samples previously analyzed as QC samples.
 Results of these analyses shall be assessed in accordance with QC requirements.
 The QC requirements shall address misclassifications (false positives, false negatives) and misidentification of asbestos types.
-At a minimum, all analysts shall participate annually.
+All analysts shall participate annually.

 7.2.3.3 Analytical Sensitivity